go-monk/playing-with-tls/README.md

 }
 ```

-I used the [mkcert](https://github.com/FiloSottile/mkcert) tool to create certificate and key file for localhost:
+I use the [mkcert](https://github.com/FiloSottile/mkcert) tool to create the certificate and the private key files for localhost:

 ```
 $ mkcert localhost